-For information about how metadata on the two folder instances can become out of synchronization, see Section 4.15, "Duplicate Folders," on page 44.
+For information about how metadata on the two folder instances can become out of synchronization, see Section 4.16, "Duplicate Folders," on page 48.

 To identify conflicts for attributes and ACL settings on folders, you can run the DynamicFS Synchronize Pair tool (DswSyncPair.exe) with the -folders option to detect the metadata differences between the two instances of a folder and report them.
+You must log in as a user with rights to all of the paths in the pair.
+For information, see "Dynamic File Services Synchronize Pair Utility" in the Dynamic File Services 1.6 Client Commands and Utilities Reference.

-1 Log in to the DynamicFS server as the Administrator user or as a user with Administrator privileges.
+1 Log in to the DynamicFS server as a user with file system rights on the primary and secondary paths in the pair you want to manage.